 How to Become an HVAC Technician

-To become an HVAC technician, you’ll need a high school diploma or GED, as well as comprehensive instruction.
-Other more specialized (and higher paying) HVAC positions typically need extra education or certifications.
+To become an HVAC technician, you’ll need a high school diploma or GED, plus comprehensive training.
+Other more specialized (and higher paying) HVAC careers typically require extra schooling or qualifications.

-You can be certified by going to classes at a community college or trade school.
+You can get your certification by taking classes at a community college or trade school.
 How long it takes to become an HVAC technician relies on the program, which is usually six months to two years.
-Your employer could also require NATE certification.
-This refers to North American Technician Excellence, this top endorsement improves your technical know-how to help you better serve customers.
+Your employer might also want NATE certification.
+This stands for North American Technician Excellence, this highly regarded accreditation expands your technical expertise to help you better serve customers.

-Career Explorer noted that technicians familiar with tablets, electronics and troubleshooting will be in large demand as equipment evolves.
+Career Explorer noted that technicians familiar with tablets, electronics and troubleshooting will be in large demand as equipment updates.

-According to Midwest Technical Institute, attending a technical or trade school typically costs around $15,000.
-A community college usually costs around $5,000 annually.
-In comparison, the average student debt for a bachelor’s degree is $25,921.
+According to Midwest Technical Institute, attending a technical or trade school often runs around $15,000.
+A community college typically is around $5,000 annually.
+In contrast, the average student debt for a bachelor’s degree is $25,921.

 A Day in the Life of an HVAC Technician

-As we talked about previously, you should be comfortable working outdoors in extreme weather, as well as in dirty or cramped areas.
-If you work in a customer-facing role, solid customer service skills are always positive.
+As we went over previously, you should be used to working outdoors in extreme weather, in addition to dirty or cramped areas.
+If you work in a customer-facing role, good customer service skills are always positive.

 Average Salary for HVAC Technicians and Other HVAC Careers